AsherBond/stream-chrome-plugin/README.md

     `cd path/to/somewhere && git clone git://github.com/meetup/stream-chrome-plugin.git`

 ### install

-You can either download a clickable extention file

-   * download [this file](https://github.com/downloads/meetup/stream-chrome-plugin/mu-stream.crx) to install the extension

-Or install as source

   * on chrome's extension page, click the **Developer mode** on the top right to reveal the developer options
   * click the **Load unpacked extention...** button in Developer Mode